 Under Roman rule the Asiatic peoples were in a terrible state of poverty and misery.
 Many had had to borrow from money lenders and/or deliver themselves into slavery.
 The mistreatment they were putting up with from the Roman money lenders and usurers soon delivered them into the hands of Mithridates to wage war against the Romans for a third time.
 The Roman consul Lucullus had attempted to right the state of affairs by making laws against usury and to govern interest and taxes but these were ill accepted by his countrymen and even his own soldiers mutinied.

 So it was that Pompey went to wage war against Mithridates.
-He allowed the usury and tax gathering to resume as did the ill-treatment of the natives.
-He then set to harassing the allies of Mithridates until in the end he was left alone and was driven beyond the Caucasus mountains.
+He allowed the usury and tax gathering to resume as did the ill-treatment of the local population.
+He then set to harassing the allies of Mithridates until in the end he was alone and driven beyond the Caucasus mountains.

 Syria, Phoneicia and Judaea were subdued and taken at this time.
 Mithridates had hopes of following in Hannibal’s steps but the revolt of his own son brought him to commit suicide.